 AP: In academic learning, there are certain subjects that are easier for some people and harder for others.
 And, in ballet, there are certain steps that are harder or easier.
 Some people might have a harder time with turns, and others with jumps.
 You have to work really hard to be good at ballet, just like at anything.
 A difference is that in academic learning you are rewarded with a grade or something concrete, but in ballet, at the end of a performance you are reviewed, which is subjective.
 In math, two plus two equals four, but in ballet, you can go to see the best dancer, and whether or not you like the dancer is subjective.

-JE: Speaking of reviews, when you danced the role of Snow Boy in Dances Patrelle’s The Nutcracker, New York Times critic Alastair Macaulay singled you out in his review.
+JE: Speaking of reviews, when you danced the role of Snow Boy in Dances Patrelle’s The Yorkville Nutcracker, New York Times critic Alastair Macaulay singled you out in his review.
 By the way, I sent the review to your academic teachers!
-How did it feel to read this description of yourself?: “...a 15-year-old dancer named Alexandros Pappajohn suddenly flooded the stage with style, charm and fantasy.
+How did it feel to read this description of yourself?: “...a 15-year-old dancer named Alexandros Pappajohn suddenly flooded the stage with style, charm, and fantasy.
 Amid an already engaging production choreographed by the company’s artistic director, Francis Patrelle, and full of pleasing detail, Mr. Pappajohn’s dancing suddenly made everything richer, fuller, more complex.
 While in midair, he appeared to conjure a woodwind triplet in the score, as if summoning the notes with a flourish of his hand.
-After spinning passionately on one leg, he leaned forward, brought his hands together and executed a grand port de bras, an arc that lifted his torso and ended with his parting his arms expansively.
+After spinning passionately on one leg, he leaned forward, brought his hands together, and executed a grand port de bras, an arc that lifted his torso and ended with his parting his arms expansively.
 He did it as if his whole heart were in it: it became a gesture of devotion.
 I hadn’t seen Mr. Pappajohn before; I hadn’t even heard of him.
 Since Dances Patrelle is a company new to me, his was just another unfamiliar name on the program.
 Now I want to know when I can see him dance again.”

 AP: Of course it felt good, and I could barely believe that he would take the time to write something like that, especially the length.
 There’s a sense of shock, a little bit.
 It felt great, but to be honest, it didn’t make me think that I’m the best dancer in the world.
-I knew I had stuff to work on.
+I knew I had the stuff to work on.
 It felt great, but it didn’t dictate the way I felt about myself.